Careers / CEIAG

 Life after Rhyddings…

 The law now states that young people must be in education or training until they are 18.
-Obviously, you will leave us with your GCSEs at 16 – so what next?
+The question for students to consider before they leave at the end of Year 11 is – what next?

-High School Sixth Forms – several local schools have sixth form centres where they offer A-Levels (similar to your GCSE studies, but at an ‘advanced’ level).
+High School Sixth Forms – several local schools have sixth form centres where they offer A-Levels.
+This is a similar style of study to your GCSE studies, but at a more ‘advanced’ level.

 University Technical Colleges – They specialise in technical subjects with training, sponsored by universities and employers.